 From Statistics Explained

-This article provides an overview of recent statistics on housing in the European Union (EU), EFTA countries and Croatia, focusing on dwelling types, tenure status (choosing to own or rent a property), housing quality and affordability.
+This article provides an overview of recent statistics on housing in the European Union (EU) and EFTA countries, focusing on dwelling types, tenure status (owning or renting a property), housing quality and affordability.

 Decent housing, at an affordable price in a safe environment, is a fundamental need and right.
 Ensuring this need is met, which is likely to alleviate poverty and social exclusion, is still a significant challenge in a number of European countries.